* ITC starts Apple investigation based on Nokia request

-HELSINKI, Jan 25 (Reuters) - The United States trade body started an investigation on Monday into whether Apple Inc (AAPL.O) infringes on Nokia’s NOK1V.HE patents, the latest twist in a legal battle between the two technology giants.
+HELSINKI, Jan 25 (Reuters) - The United States trade body started an investigation on Monday into whether Apple Incinfringes on Nokia's patents, the latest twist in a legal battle between the two technology giants.

 The companies have been in a legal dispute since last October when Nokia charged Apple was using its patented technologies without paying for them.

 "It's a clear tactical win for Nokia," said CCS Insight analyst John Jackson.